-When taking a break with your buddy, please be sure you are in public rooms and hallways and not alone in any room.
+When taking a break with your student, please be sure you are in public rooms and hallways and not alone in any room.
 You may go to the outside playground.
-If there are other classes in the gym you may also go there but be sure that your buddy's presence is not interrupting an on-going class' participation in their gym time.
+If there are other classes in the gym you may also go there, but be sure that your student's presence is not interrupting an on-going class' participation in their gym time.
 If your student needs a quiet or sensory friendly environment, you may use the Conquerors 2 - sensory room.
 Rocking chairs, beanbags and sensory activities are available.
-If there is no one in the classroom, call the West Connection center - ext.
-247 and ask for a guest services volunteer to come down to join you in the classroom.
+Please contact the Director of Disability Ministries if you have need of this room during a ministry hour.